omargalal20/weather-app/README.md

 # Getting Started

 ## Backend Setup
-First, you need an API key from OpenWeatherMap, you can get one by creating an account on their website.
-After you got your API key, replace WEATHER_APIKEY with your OpenWeatherMap API Key.
+First, you need an API key from OpenWeatherMap.
+You can get one by creating an account on their website.
+After you get your API key, replace WEATHER_APIKEY with your OpenWeatherMap API Key.

 ```
 SERVER_PORT
 SPRING_PROFILES_ACTIVE
-SPRING_DATASOURCE_PASSWORD
-SPRING_DATASOURCE_URL
-SPRING_DATASOURCE_USERNAME
 WEATHER_APIKEY
 SPRING_CLOUD_OPENFEIGN_CLIENT_CONFIG_GEOCODE_URL=http://api.openweathermap.org/geo/1.0
 SPRING_CLOUD_OPENFEIGN_CLIENT_CONFIG_WEATHER_URL=https://api.openweathermap.org/data/2.5
 ```

 ## Frontend Setup
-You will just need to add the backend url.
+You will need to add the backend URL.

 ```
 REACT_APP_BACKEND_URL=Backend URL